Export results #

 csvSpreadsheet analysis when one row per measurement is what you want

-Reports run against the denormalized parquet for the run.
-They include the run summary, steps, measurements, and (when captured) environment snapshot.
+Reports include the run summary, steps, measurements, and (when captured) the environment snapshot.

 Interchange exports — litmus export -f #